Administration

 Please note that the input is case insensitive.

-After successful publication, you will receive a notification at the bottom right corner of the screen.
+After the repository is successfully published, you will receive a notification at the bottom right corner of the screen.
 If the publication fails, you will receive an appropriate error message.

 How can I export a repository?

-To export a repository, you need to be assigned the Administrator role.
-Navigate to the Diagrams section in the menu and click on the context menu next to Repository in the category tree.
+To export a repository, go to the Diagrams menu item and click on the context menu next to Repository in the category tree.
 Select the Export option.

 Afterward, a notification will appear at the bottom right corner of the screen, indicating that the export is being created.
 Once the export is completed, you can download the repository archive using the provided link in the notification.